The Sleep Edition

-My all time favourite pose for helping me relax has to be legs up the wall with a bolster or a folded towel under my sacrum.
-Other helpful options would be seated forward bends like butterfly or a straight legged forward fold using as many bolsters, blankets or cushions to allow yourself to really surrender to the shape and drop in.
-Forward folds with their inward facing perspective really help the mind to focus inwards reflecting and sifting through the days events as well as encouraging the body to switch down into the parasympathetic system or your relax and digest system.
-In the evening, avoid stimulating poses like back bends as they wake your system up rather than helping it to slow down.
+My all-time favourite pose for helping me relax has to be legs up the wall with a bolster or a folded towel under my sacrum.
+Other helpful options would be seated forward bends like butterfly or a straight-legged forward fold using as many bolsters, blankets, or cushions to allow yourself to really surrender to the shape and drop in.
+Forward folds with their inward-facing perspective really help the mind to focus inwards reflecting and sifting through the day’s events.
+They also encourage the body to switch down into the parasympathetic system or your relax and digest system.
+In the evening, avoid stimulating poses like backbends as they wake your system up rather than helping it to slow down.

 Your bedroom is for sleeping and therefore should be as empty, clean and soft as possible.
 Eliminate clutter, remove the piles of books or clothes, and really importantly make it an electronic free zone.
 What you are trying to create is your own personal sleep sanctuary – think good quality fresh sheets, dim lights, a soothing colours, plants and perhaps a comforting soft blanket.

-Try a relaxing essential oil in the diffuser or a drop or two on your pillow.
-My go to is lavender, my wholefood store recommends marjoram, and my friend who is a herbalist suggests trying chamomile, neroli, patchouli, valerian or clary sage.
+Try a relaxing essential oil in a diffuser or a drop or two on your pillow.
+My go to is lavender, my wholefood store recommends marjoram, and my friend who is a herbalist suggests trying chamomile, Neroli, patchouli, Valerian or Clary sage.
 There are plenty of ready made sleep oil combinations available.

-Oat straw (Avena sativa) is known as the herb of longevity in the Ayurvedic system of India possibly because it restores our nervous system’s integrity and encourages emotional flexibility – how we manage our emotions.
-Oat straw infusion provides lots of protein, all macro- and trace-mineral in high amounts, and very high amounts of B vitamins – except vitamin B12.
-Oat straw infusion is especially useful for those whose anxiety is combined with excessive nervous energy.
+This little known herb is called the herb of longevity in the Ayurvedic system of India possibly because it restores our nervous system’s integrity and encourages emotional flexibility (how you manage your emotions).
+An oat straw infusion provides lots of protein, all macro- and trace-mineral in high amounts, and very high amounts of B vitamins – except vitamin B12.
+It is also especially useful for those whose anxiety is combined with excessive nervous energy.